Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Redistricting

 Should courts step in when lawmakers draw up new district maps that favor their party?
 With Gill v.
-Whitford, the Supreme Court is facing just such a pivotal decision.
+Whitford, the Supreme Court faced such a pivotal question -- but the nation's highest court declined to issue a definitive ruling.

+On June 18, the nation's highest court said the plaintiffs, Wisconsin Democrats, did not have standing and dismissed the case back to lower courts.

-The court is determining whether Republican legislators in Wisconsin, who drew a new election map that skewed in favor of their party after they took control in 2010, went too far with gerrymandering.
-The court is also being asked to endorse a standard for redistricting that would then apply nationwide.
+The court was asked to determine whether Republican legislators in Wisconsin, who drew a new election map that skewed in favor of their party after they took control in 2010, went too far with gerrymandering.
+The court was also being asked to endorse a standard for redistricting that would then apply nationwide.

 Redistricting is a major issue in many states, and this case isn’t the only one the nation’s highest court has heard.
-Justices are also considering a situation in Texas, regarding a lower court ruling that said a redistricting map was intentionally discriminatory.
+The Supreme Court could decide soon to take up a new gerrymandering case from North Carolina.

 Sales tax